devopsengineerDan/Daniel_project/README.md

 ->Go to Settings, Shared Folders, Machine Folders, Choose Folder Path e.g Downloads, Select Auto-mount and (Make-permanent will appear afterwards)

 CONNECTING VMS TO A COMMON NETWORK
-->Go to File, Preferences, Network, Add NAT Network -- You can also do Port Forwarding
+->Go to File, Preferences, Network, Add NAT Network (e.g)NATNetworkPentesting -- You can also do Port Forwarding

 *Install kali tools ( install katoolin)